jea68/Predicting_StockPrice_Movements/README.md

 ## Conclusion

 The project successfully developed a model for predicting Nasdaq closing price movements, with LightGBM demonstrating superior performance.
-The skills and insights gained are applicable to real-world financial forecasting and high-frequency trading.
+The skills and insights gained apply to real-world financial forecasting and high-frequency trading.
+(see **Project Discussion.md** for a detailed review)

 ## Further Information